lsst-sqre/sqr-107/index.md

 Do we want to maintain schema version history in the database or record the schema version in the database somehow or does that add unnecessary complexity?

-### Blue-Green Deployment
-Do we want to implement a blue-green deployment pattern for TAP_SCHEMA updates?
-I'd think not for MVP but consider as future enhancement if transaction time is too long.

 ---